Joe Morrissey: 2019 general election

+2023 primary election

+Morrissey lost the 2023 Democratic primary to Virginia Delegate Lashrecse Aird by a 40% margin.

 Unsuccessful congressional candidacy

-In December 2022, Morrissey ran to be the Democratic candidate in a special election for Virginia's 4th congressional district, triggered by the death of Donald McEachin.
+In December 2022, Morrissey ran to be the Democratic candidate in a special election for Virginia's 4th congressional district, triggered by the death of US representative Donald McEachin.
 He lost to state senator Jennifer McClellan in a firehouse primary.